mco-gh/mco.dev/content/post/media/newlogo.md

 <!--more-->

-If you have any need for graphic design, 3D animation, or photography, Berk is an awesome artist and you can check out his work at [http://hotfixcreative.uk](http://hotfixcreative.uk).
+If you have any need for graphic design, 3D animation, or photography, Berk is an awesome artist and you can check out his work at <a href="http://hotfixcreative.uk" target="_blank">hotfixcreative.uk</a>.